Friday, June 7, 2013

 Not counting rest stops, you should be in New Jersey for an hour and a half, Pennsylvania for 5:15, Ohio for 4 hours, Indiana for 2:30, Illinois for 2:45, Iowa for 5 hours, Nebraska for 7:45, Wyoming for 6:45, Utah for 3:15, Nevada for 6:45, and California for 3:15.
 That’s almost 49 hours, and with rest stops, and city traffic at each end, we’re talking 3 full days.

 Tickets.
-As a result of their cost-cutting, the A’s have been terrible the last few years, following a string of 5 Playoff berths in 7 years.
+As a result of their cost-cutting, the A’s were terrible for a few years, following a string of 5 Playoff berths in 7 years.
 As a result of that, they had the worst attendance in the major leagues in 2011, just 18,232 per home game, over 500 fewer than the next-worst Florida Marlins.
-So far in 2012, they’ve improved to 19,077, ahead of only the Cleveland Indians.
-Essentially, you can walk up to the gate at the Coliseum right before the first pitch and buy any seat you can afford.
+However, their run to last season's American League Western Division title boosted their attendance to 20,728, and they're only slightly under that this season, 20,559.
+But they're still ahead of only Seattle, Houston, Cleveland and the 2 Florida teams.
+So, even with the upper deck entirely tarped-over except for the right-over-the-plate seats, reducing baseball seating capacity from a potential 55,945 to an official 35,067, you can essentially you can walk up to the gate at the Coliseum right before the first pitch and buy any seat you can afford.

 If you’re coming from the BART station, there will be a walkway over San Leandro Street, which may remind you of the walkway from the Willets Point station into the parking lot of Shea Stadium and its successor Citi Field.
 That will drop you off at the due east side of the Coliseum, dead center field.